 East Africa, mostly, the East African Rift Valley is affected severely by fluorosis likely because fluorotic minerals are often carried by water, evidenced by the fluoride rich soils in lowlands or valleys.
 Nearby highlands usually carry less fluorosis.
 The high fluoride volcanic rocks in the East African Rift result in significant amounts of fluoride in the Rift Valley.
 More than 61% of East African water sources having more than 1 mg of F /l (the recommended amount), 20% having more than 5 mg/l, and 12% having over 8mg/l.

 Developed nations often put fluoride intentionally into municipal water systems.
-Fluoride has been cited to give protection to tooth enamel.
-However fluoride in water is considered toxic whenl it reaches concentrations of 250 mg/l.
+Fluoride has been claimed by proponents to to give protection to tooth enamel.
+This has theory has been challenged by researchers after studies have shown it inconclusive.
+However fluoride in water is considered toxic when it reaches concentrations of 250 mg/l.
 Fluoride is retained by the body in large part when consumed. and will bioaccumulate over time and can result in fluorosis.
 The World Health Organization (WHO) recommends the ingestion not to exceed 4.0 mg of fluoride per person per day.
 Fluoride also comes from food, though the majority of fluorosis occurances come from the consumption of water with excessive amounts of fluoride.
 The WHO limits fluoride concentrations in drinking and cooking water to 1.5 mg though many suggest that 0.5-1.0 mg/L should be the limit.
 Because it is not so much the concentration of the fluoride that is of concern, but rather the total fluoride consumed.
 Fluoride limits should be used based on the average maximum temperature as well.

 Defluoridation of water differs water treatments normally piped: